rllko/Multi-Tenant-Auth-Service/README.md

 ### Encrypted request/response cycle

-Once the client has the key, every call is sealed on the way out and opened on the way in.
-The session token (issued at sign-in) travels *inside* the encrypted body, so it is never exposed even if TLS is stripped.
+After obtaining the key, all calls made will be encrypted before sending and decrypted after receiving.
+The session token (generated on log-in) is located inside the encrypted body and therefore not exposed regardless of TLS stripping.

 ```mermaid
 sequenceDiagram